Niolon/XHARPy/docs/source/installation.rst

 -------
 As the library relies on GPAW there is no direct straightforward way to install on Microsoft Windows Python installations.
-However, the library has been tested on the Linux Subsystem For Windows.
-So you can install that very handy program from Microsoft and simply follow the Linux installation afterwards.
+However, the library has been tested on the
+`Windows Subsystem For Linux <https://docs.microsoft.com/en-us/windows/wsl/install>`_.
+This provides a full linux shell under windows and can be installed to run linux programs on Microsoft Windows.
+Afterwards you can follow the linux instruction from that shell.

 Linux
 -----